corrode/corrode.github.io/content/blog/named-arguments-at-home/index.md

 vec.push(PushArgs { value: 42 });
 ```

-The trick is to notice that named parameters are most useful exactly where an argument bundle becomes conceptually meaningful.
+The trick is to notice that named arguments are most useful exactly where an argument bundle becomes conceptually meaningful.

 These are bad: